nuxeo-sandbox/nuxeo-retention/README.md

 Rules allow for setting:

-* Conditions to start the retention, with or without delay
+* Condition to start the retention, with or without delay
-* Conditions to end the retention, with or without a reminder
+* Condition to end the retention, with or without a reminder
-* Actions to run when the retention starts and ends (typically, lock the document, or when the retention ends, delete it, ...)
+* Action(s) to run when the retention starts and ends (typically, lock the document, or when the retention ends, delete it, ...)

 The plugin works out of the box, and the rules can be defined:

-* Dynamically, using the `RetentionCOnfiguraiton` document (or any custom document having the `RetentionRule` facet
+* Dynamically, using the `RetentionConfiguration` document (or any custom document having the `RetentionRule` facet)
 * Statically, via XML configuration within Nuxeo Studio.

-Once rules are defined, they can be attached to a single document or to a list of documents in a single action.
+Once rules are defined, they can be attached to a single document or to a list of documents in a single action (Automation in Studio or API call in a Java plugin).

+Also, several rules can be attached to a document, they will be evaluated and handled one after the other, in the order they were attached.

 The plugin regularly (once/day by default) checks:

 * For document that will enter retention
 * For document that need to exit retention

-For each of these event and each of the document concerned by them, an event is triggered allowing for taking action accordingly with the application business rules (notify, archive, ...)
+For each of these events and each of the document concerned by them, an event is triggered allowing for taking action accordingly with the application business rules (notify, archive, ...)

-Please, see at the end this READM the "TODO - Work in Progess" topic.
+Please, see at the end this README the "TODO - Work in Progess" topic.